drahnr/cargo-spellcheck/.github/pull_request_template.md

 <!---
 Leave a message to whoever is going to review this PR.
 Mainly, pointers to review the PR, and how they can test it.
-If things are still WIP or feedback on particulr impl details are wanted, state them here too.
+If things are still WIP or feedback on particular impl details are wanted, state them here too.
 -->